List of Monster Musume characters: Curie Drakulya

 A vampire and the third of the three "rogue" liminals who have entered Japan illegally.
-She is of medium height, with long straight silver-colored hair and pointed ears, and wears a floor-length caped robe with a blue-and-gold ornate collar (which hides both her bat-like wings and her A-cup breasts), a headband with the same design as her robe's collar and thick-soled boots that conceal her four-toed talon-like feet.
-Like Papi, her wings include a talon-like thumb, but over that thumb she wears artificial hands specially designed for winged liminal species, which makes her appear more human.
-Her most treasured possession is a locket with an upside-down crucifix on its surface containing a photograph of her and her deceased father Wladislaus.
-She appears to have a rather retiring personality, but assumes a very menacing personality after sundown (this menacing personality is actually the spirit of her father residing inside her locket and forcing her to commit evil acts; this evil spirit is ultimately banished by Lala before Curie can attack Papi and the locket crushed [albeit accidentally] by Cerea).
-Curie seems to be the least vampiric vampire ever: she's terrified of dark enclosed spaces (such as coffins), flying and bats, and even the sight of blood made her nauseous (although she was able to drink artificial blood while in her menacing persona).
-It's revealed that she is actually one of the few surviving vampires left, as much of her kind have died off, since they have a very weak constitution and have been unable to turn others into vampires over the past centuries, as there is a low chance of the vampire virus taking effect.
+She is of medium height, with A-cup breasts, long straight silver-colored hair and pointed ears, and wears a floor-length caped robe with a blue-and-gold ornate collar, a headband with the same design as her robe's collar, and thick-soled boots that conceal her four-toed talon-like feet.
+Like Papi, she has wings with a talon-like thumb, but wears artificial hands specially designed for winged liminal species, which make her appear more human.
+Her most treasured possession is a locket with an upside-down crucifix on its surface containing a photograph of her and her deceased father, Wladislaus.
+She appears to have a rather retiring personality, but after sundown, she assumes a very menacing persona, which is actually the spirit of her father residing in her locket, compelling her to commit evil acts.
+Curie seems to be the least vampiric vampire ever: she's terrified of dark enclosed spaces, flying and bats, and even the sight of non-artificial blood makes her nauseous.
+It's revealed that she is actually one of the few surviving vampires left, as much of her kind has died off, since they have a very weak constitution and have been unable to turn others into vampires over the past centuries, as there is a low chance of the vampire virus taking effect.
 Because of this, her species is on the verge of extinction.